Immaculada Cabecerán: Early life

 Immaculada Cabecerán i Soler was born in Barcelona on 24 February 1952.
 When she was young, her father regularly took her and her siblings to the Camp Nou to watch Barcelona play.
-Cabecerán had an older sister and a younger brother, and played street football with her brother, though she soon knew she wanted to play club football.
+Cabecerán had an older sister, Montserrat, and a younger brother.
+She played street football with her brother, though she soon knew she wanted to play club football.

 Career

 An amateur footballer and Barça fan, Cabecerán approached Barcelona president Agustí Montal Costa in November 1970 with the proposition of a women's team.
 Cabecerán was the girlfriend of FC Barcelona player García Castany, and had become a friend of María Dinarés, the widow of Vicente Piera.
-Dinarés encouraged her to talk to Montal, who was positive if ambiguous, saying that FC Barcelona would support a women's team if she had one; word of her plan reached the Barcelona fan magazine Revista Barcelonista, who suggested she run a notice in the magazine asking for players, the same tactic used by Joan Gamper to form FC Barcelona.
+Dinarés encouraged her to talk to Montal, who granted Cabecerán a half-hour meeting; the meeting itself drew attention, with some criticism.
+Montal was positive if ambiguous, saying that FC Barcelona would support a women's team if she had one; word of her plan reached the Barcelona fan magazine Revista Barcelonista, who suggested she run a notice in the magazine asking for players, the same tactic used by Joan Gamper to form FC Barcelona.